abhishekpawan/weather-forecast-web-app/readme.md

 </div>

-It is weather forecast web application, Which give you weather forecast of your desired location of the next 3 days.
+It is a weather forecast web application, Which give you weather forecast of your desired location for the next 3 days.
 It's pure node and express based application.
 The frontend UI is developed using handlebars.

 #### You will get weather forcast (Max/Min Temp) for upto 3 days.
 Including: